sohaibssb/sohaibssb/README.md

 ### About Me:

-I'm a dedicated software engineer with a focus on backend development.
-My expertise lies in building scalable microservices, managing databases, and implementing robust backend architectures.
-I thrive on solving complex problems and optimizing systems for efficiency and performance.
+I'm a dedicated software engineer with experience in backend, frontend, and machine learning projects.
+My expertise lies in developing scalable microservices, managing complex databases, and creating AI-driven applications.
+I thrive on solving intricate problems and optimizing systems for maximum efficiency and performance.

 ### 🔭 I’m currently working on: